 Retinol and Peptides

-When you use retinol, explains Paviol, "you are also receiving the collagen-building effects of vitamin A.” Additionally, retinol also works to improve the penetration of peptide creams and serums which can help improve skin firmness.
+When you use retinol, explains Paviol, "you are also receiving the collagen-building effects of vitamin A.” Additionally, retinol also works to improve the penetration of peptide creams and serums, which can help improve skin firmness.
 When combined, you’ll improve the efficacy.

-This affordable peptide moisturizer from TikTok-favorite brand The INKEY List is rich and creamy, making it perfect as a nighttime part of your beauty routine.
+This affordable peptide moisturizer from TikTok-favorite brand The Inkey List is rich and creamy, making it perfect as a nighttime part of your beauty routine.
 It will sink into your skin while you rest and leave you feeling smooth and hydrated.

 AHAs and BHAs

 Created with both AHA and BHA, Paviol recommends this combination product as his top selection.
-The water-based rinse-off treatment is intended for improvement of textural irregularities, dullness, and congested pores.
+The water-based rinse-off treatment is intended for the improvement of textural irregularities, dullness, and congested pores.

 Vitamin C and Vitamin E (Including Ferulic Acid)

 In case you didn't know, vitamin C is the antioxidant powerhouse of the skin care world.
 However, explains Paviol, the ingredient is actually highly unstable and needs other ingredients to help make it the most effective.
-“Ingredients like vitamin E and ferulic acid help to stabilize this brightening ingredient to make sure your skin receives the best that vitamin C has to offer."
+“Ingredients like vitamin E and ferulic acid help stabilize this brightening ingredient to make sure your skin receives the best that vitamin C has to offer."

 A combination of vitamin C, E and ferulic acid, this serum works to visibly brighten skin and improve age spots and skin tone.
-The light formula absorbs quickly, so you can use it under makeup, or before other products in your skin care routine.
+The light formula absorbs quickly, so you can use it under makeup or before other products in your skin care routine.

 Vitamin C and SPF

 When you combine antioxidants with SPF, explains Graf, the antioxidants stabilize the SPF, making it more effective.
 Vitamin C provides antioxidant protection from environmental stressors—also known as free radicals—that cause increased signs of aging, whereas SPF is essential for protecting against harmful UVB rays.
-“When layered together vitamin C and SPF are the perfect pair for keeping your skin protected throughout the day,” says Paviol.
+“When layered together, vitamin C and SPF are the perfect pair for keeping your skin protected throughout the day,” says Paviol.

-Paviol recommends this lightweight vitamin C and vitamin E treatment as it works deep below the surface to nourish, and effectively reduce fine lines, discoloration, and free radical damage.
+Paviol recommends this lightweight vitamin C and vitamin E treatment as it works deep below the surface to nourish and effectively reduce fine lines, discoloration and free radical damage.
 Plus, it’ll give your skin a gorgeous healthy glow.

 Graf advises using these vitamin C drops to fight signs of aging like fine lines and wrinkles.
-The serum is created with over 20% vitamin C to ensure it delivers maximum penetration into the deepest layers of the skin.
+The serum is formulated with over 20% vitamin C to ensure it delivers maximum penetration into the deepest layers of the skin.